daos-stack/daos/docs/admin/deployment.md

 Typical class values are "dcpm" for PMem (Intel(R) Optane(TM) persistent memory) and "nvme" for NVMe SSDs.
-When persistent memory is unavailable, class may be set to "ram", which emulates SCM using a ramfs device, and metadata is saved to NVMe SSDs using logging and checkpointing.
+When persistent memory is unavailable, class may be set to "ram", which emulates SCM using a ramfs device, and metadata and small objects are saved to NVMe SSDs using logging and checkpointing.

 For class == "dcpm", the following parameters should be populated: